 There are a number of actions prospects take in lead marketing that qualify them as an MQL.

-- Downloading content such as templates, eBooks and product information
+- Downloading content such as templates, eBooks, white papers and product information.

-🎧 If you’re looking for a different way to attract and convert MQL sales into SQLs, then listen to this episode of Revenue Champions for actionable tactics behind executing a demand generation first sales strategy that delivers month-on-month marketing revenue growth.
+🎧 If you're looking for a different way to attract and convert MQL sales into SQLs, listen to this episode of Revenue Champions.

 Get more quality leads with Cognism